jh-RLI/conceptMeta/output/README.md

 ## Future work

-- Another required but missing output, which is not implemented yet.
-It would show Inspire service metadata.
+- Another required but missing output would show Inspire service metadata.
+The functionality is not implemented yet.